FUNDAMENTALS OF CONTROLLED DOCUMENT MANAGEMENT

 For various reasons (such as inflexibility, explained in more detail elsewhere on the web) embedding metadata into document IDs is poor practice.
 The advent of relational databases many decades ago obviated the need to use a structured document ID as the primary means of searching, sorting and grouping documents.
 The only structure which may be applicable is one which indicates the namespace or originating register (e.g. ISO, IEC, IEEE, ANSI), ensuring its unique context.

 Despite the fact that metadata should not be embedded within a document ID, apart from enforcing uniqueness a CDMS should not impose constraints on the format of the document ID.
-Most organisations will use some type of document ID format.
-The organisation should be able to decide on the document ID format independently of the CDMS.
+Most organizations will use some type of document ID format.
+The organization should be able to decide on the document ID format independently of the CDMS.
 The CDMS should also maintain only a single document ID register and not maintain a parallel or proxy document ID register.
 To guarantee that no duplicate document identifiers can be created, the CDMS must not maintain different registers for different document types and hence allow the configuration of duplicate identifiers across different registers.

 Relationship Between Documents and Files